el7/c_programming_set/README.md

 ## Abuncha C

-(for now) The makefile will give a better description to the progress.
+The makefile will give a more up-to-date description to the progress.

 Completed (more or less):
 - Fibonacci numbers